jjpal/blue2greensalon/docs/Data Dictionary Data Sources and Elements.md

      - stylist: staff member to provide the service
      - service_code: service code for the booking
      - booking_date: date the service is scheduled to be provided
+     - booking_time_mer: time the service (12-hour convention + meridiem) scheduled to be provided
-     - booking_time: time the service is scheduled to be provided
+     - booking_time: time (only) the service scheduled to be provided
+     - tod: meridiem AM or PM
   - Format: CSV

 * service_listings